FZJ-JSC/JUBE/docs/tutorial.rst

 Using ``<parameterset>`` and ``<step>`` we create three :term:`workpackages <workpackage>`.
 Each writing ``Number: $number`` to ``stdout``.

-Now we want to parse these stdout files to extract information (in this example case the written number).
+Now we want to parse these ``stdout`` files to extract information (in this example case the written number).
 First of all we had to declare a
 ``<patternset>``.
 Here we can describe a set of ``<pattern>``.
 A ``<pattern>`` is a regular expression which will be used to parse your result files and search for a given string.
 In this example we only have the ``<pattern>`` ``number_pat``.
 The name of the pattern must be unique (based on the usage of the ``<patternset>``).
 The ``type`` is optional.
 It is used when the extracted data will be sorted.
 The regular expression can contain other pattern or parameter.
-The example uses ``$jube_pat_int`` which is a *JUBE* given default pattern matching integer values.
+The example uses ``$jube_pat_int`` which is a *JUBE* given :term:`default pattern <jube_pattern>` matching integer values.
 The pattern must contain a group, given by brackets ``(...)``, to declare the extraction part
 (``$jube_pat_int`` already contains these brackets).

+If there are multiple matches inside a single file you can add a :term:`reduce option <pattern_tag>`.
+Normally only the first match will be available.

 To use your ``<patternset>`` you had to specify the files which should be parsed.
 This can be done using the ``<analyzer>``.
-It uses relevant patternsets, and inside the ``<analyse>`` a step-name and a file inside this step is given.
+It uses relevant patternsets.
+Inside the ``<analyse>`` a step-name and a file inside this step is given.
 Every workpackage file combination will create its own result entry.

 The analyzer automatically knows all parameter which where used in the given step and in depending steps.
-There is no ``<use>`` to add additonal completely new parametersets.
+There is no ``<use>`` option to add additonal completely new parametersets.

 To run the anlayse you had to write::